Explore our newest colors - free samples available

 November 18, 2023 10 min read

-The modern chrome look of a stainless steel finish or the transparency of a glass range hood are examples of colorful range hood finishes that can bring life and excitement to your kitchen.
-However, without proper maintenance, these finishes can fade, discolor, or become dull over time, making them more of an eyesore rather than stunning decorative pieces.
-Regular care and upkeep are crucial to maintaining the brilliance and vibrancy of these colorful finishes.
+The chrome look of a stainless steel finish and the clear transparency of a glass range hood are examples of a colorful range hood finish.
+These finishes can bring life and excitement to your kitchen space giving it a unique character.
+However, without proper maintenance, these looks can fade or end up muted and dull over time.
+This makes them more of an eyesore rather than stunning decorative pieces they truly are.
+Proper maintenance is the surefire way to avoid this negative transformation of your range hood finish.

 Understanding Different Colorful Range Hood Finishes

 There are a ton of colorful range hood options available that can add vibrancy and personality to your kitchen.
-Let's explore some of the different finishes and their unique characteristics:
+These include:

 1. Glossy Finishes